The Best Employee Benefits Schemes

 However, in addition to these benefits, it’s clear there is an ever-growing focus on building the right culture within the workplace.
 Many businesses are competing for the best resources on a very tight budget; there is great research out there that highlights the attraction of the right culture to candidates and the fact that wages aren’t the main driving factors when people look for a business to work for.

-These aren't what you would class as a traditional benefits package, but they can have real impact:
+These aren't what you would class as a traditional benefits package, but they can have a real impact:

 Working life has changed a great deal.
 Increased connectivity has afforded us greater flexibility, meaning people are able to fit their jobs around their busy home lives.
 While this isn’t possible for every job, it could be a hugely attractive proposition - particularly to those with young families.
 There was an interesting study carried out by Ctrip over nine months to test the impacts of flexible working.
 They found that not only were those who worked from home happier and less likely to quit, but they were also more productive – 13.5% more productive.
 This also resulted in a saving of $1,900 per employee over the nine months.